 Some of our projects were successful and others failed.
 Looking back, especially with the power of hindsight it’s easier to see why some did well and others didn’t.

 Whilst we had some good success with revenue, we began to realise that our vision for going forward wasn’t the same, and so decided an amicable split would be best.

 My business partner bought me out and then I decided to have a break from work and I enjoyed a mini-retirement break for 18 months or so.

 Super Greens Supplement

-If you have been following my blog, you will have seen that recently I have begun developing my own Super Greens supplement.
+If you have been following my blog, you will have seen that recently I have begun developing my own greens powder supplement.
 This started out of frustration from not finding a Greens supplement fitting my needs, namely; full ingredient transparency (knowing what’s inside) and having the ingredients I wanted inside.

 This project has been fully funded by me with a lot of the web development work done personally.
 I have hired freelancers to do design work and writers where necessary too.